Frequently Asked Questions

 What days and times do the young people attend school?

 Young people at The Sycamore School attend school full-time Monday to Friday during the designated school terms.
-Young people in Primary School (Prep to Year 6) attend school from 9:00AM to 2:30PM each day, and High School students attend from 8:45AM to 2:45PM each day.
+Young people in Primary School (Prep to Year 6) attend school from 9:00AM to 2:30PM each day, and High School (Year 7 to 10) students attend from 8:45AM to 2:45PM each day.
 The Sycamore School program is full-time program, we cannot accommodate part-time placements.
 During the enrolment phase, gradual transitions are recommended and negotiable.

 What curriculum do you teach?